-These Procedures offer two forms of resolution for reports of Sexual Misconduct Violations: (1) Formal Resolution, which involves investigation, and review and sanction (if applicable) by an Adjudicator as described below; and (2) Alternative Resolution as described below, which includes a variety of informal options for resolving reports.
+These procedures offer two forms of resolution for reports of sexual misconduct violations: (1) formal resolution, which involves investigation, and review and sanction (if applicable) by an adjudicator as described below; and (2) alternative resolution as described below, which includes a variety of informal options for resolving reports.

-After the initial assessment, the Title IX Coordinator will determine whether the circumstances warrant proceeding to an investigation.
-The Title IX Coordinator may consult with other College administrators or legal counsel.
-The determination as to how to proceed will be communicated to the Complainant in writing.
+After the initial assessment, the Title IX coordinator will determine whether the circumstances warrant proceeding to an investigation.
+The Title IX coordinator may consult with other College administrators or legal counsel.
+The determination as to how to proceed will be communicated to the complainant in writing.
 Depending on the circumstances and requested resolution, the Respondent may or may not be notified of the report or resolution.
-A Respondent will be notified when the College takes action that would impact a Respondent, such as protective measures that restrict the Respondent's movement on campus, the initiation of an Investigation, or the decision to seek to involve the Respondent in Alternative Resolution, Investigation, or other Disciplinary Process.
-Notice to the Respondent will include a written explanation of all available resources and options.
-The Respondent will also be offered the opportunity to meet to discuss those resources and options.
+A respondent will be notified when the College takes action that would impact a Respondent, such as protective measures that restrict the respondent's movement on campus, the initiation of an Investigation, or the decision to seek to involve the respondent in alternative resolution, investigation, or other disciplinary process.
+Notice to the respondent will include a written explanation of all available resources and options.
+The respondent will also be offered the opportunity to meet to discuss those resources and options.
+The College will also provide the respondent an opportunity to respond to such actions.

-Following this initial assessment, during an Investigation, or at any point in the Disciplinary Process, Hampshire College may seek an Alternative Resolution that, as appropriate, endeavors to prevent future Sexual Misconduct Violations and addresses their effects without conducting or concluding, as applicable, a formal Disciplinary Process against a Respondent.
-Alternatively, if appropriate, the College may pursue an Investigation and Disciplinary Process.
+Following this initial assessment, during an Investigation, or at any point in the disciplinary process, Hampshire College may seek an alternative resolution that, as appropriate, endeavors to prevent future sexual misconduct violations and addresses their effects without conducting or concluding, as applicable, a formal disciplinary process against a respondent.
+Alternatively, if appropriate, the College may pursue an Investigation and disciplinary process.